vchibrikov/STFGEN/README.md

 ### Generate normal distribution of fiber length
 > This block of code generates normal distribution of fiber length according to the input values of its mean and standard deviation.
 Additionally, code ensures that the minimum fiber length is the diameter of one bead.
 At the very end of the block, array of generated values is sorted from highest to lowest.
 It allows to efficiently generate longer fibers within the network, allowing to overcome sterical hindrances, which may occur while shorter fibers are already in simulation box.
 ```
+# Generate random values of fiber length according to input means and standard deviation
 random_fiber_length = np.random.normal(0, 1, total_fibers)
 random_fiber_length = random_fiber_length * fiber_length_sd + fiber_length_mean
 random_fiber_length = np.clip(random_fiber_length, 0, None)